What is real-time AI Video Analytics software?

 Where to use real-time AI Video Analytics?

-Real-time AI Video Analytics is useful for organizations that need a reliable, cost- and time-efficient solution to safeguard safety and security on their premises, and to streamline specific operational processes.
+Real-time AI Video Analytics are useful for companies that need a reliable, cost- and time-efficient solution to safeguard safety and security on their premises, and to streamline specific operational processes.

 This includes sectors such as public transport, office buildings, event venues, or industrial applications.